Home » Travel Tips » Safety & Health » Siesta Key Beach Water Conditions: Temperature, Clarity & Safety Tips

 • Always swim near a lifeguard stand.

 • Go over flag warnings with your kids.
-Even little ones can learn the color codes.
+Even little ones can learn the colour codes.

 • Equip younger children with water shoes and life vests, especially if they’re not strong swimmers.